Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK

 \section{Introduction}

-The discovery of non-zero neutrino masses and lepton flavor mixing by the reactor\cite{reac}, accelerator\cite{acc}, atmospheric\cite{atm} and solar\cite{sol} neutrino oscillation experiments have revealed the values of oscillation parameters such as mass squared differences $\Delta m_{21}^{2},|\Delta m_{31}^{2}|$ and mixing angles $,\theta_{12},\theta_{23},\theta_{13}$\cite{theta13}, to an unprecedented accuracy.
-At present, there are some unknown quantities in standard three-neutrino framework namely, $(i)$ sign of $\Delta m_{23}^{2}$, $(ii)$ the octant of $\theta_{23}$, $(iii)$ the $CP$-phase $\delta$.
-The difficulty in the determination of these unknowns is the existence of parameter degeneracy.
-To overcome these degeneracies one of the method is to combine data from different experiments.
-Recently this procedure has been adopted by various studies\cite{pd1,pd2,pd3}, where the synergy between different current as well as future experiments has been considered.
-In principle, future neutrino oscillation experiments have sensitivity reach to perform precision test of three neutrino oscillation paradigm and to probe new physics beyond standard model(SM).
+The discovery of non-zero neutrino masses and lepton flavor mixing by the reactor\cite{reac}, accelerator\cite{acc}, atmospheric\cite{atm} and solar\cite{sol} neutrino oscillation experiments have revealed the values of oscillation parameters such as mass squared differences $\Delta m_{21}^{2},|\Delta m_{31}^{2}|$ and mixing angles $\theta_{12},\theta_{23},\theta_{13}$\cite{theta13}, to an unprecedented accuracy.
+At present, there are some unknown quantities in standard three-neutrino framework namely, $(i)$ sign of $\Delta m_{23}^{2}$, $(ii)$ the octant of $\theta_{23}$ and $(iii)$ the $CP$-phase $\delta$, the determination of which is the prime objective of current and future neutrino oscillation experiments.
+The difficulty in the determination of these unknowns is the existence of degeneracies in neutrino oscillation parameters.
+To overcome these degeneracies, one of the method is to combine data from different neutrino oscillation experiments.
+Recently, this procedure has been adopted by various studies\cite{pd1,pd2,pd3}, where the synergy between current and future experiments has been considered.
+In principle, future neutrino oscillation experiments have sensitivity reach to perform precision test of standard neutrino oscillation paradigm and to probe new physics beyond standard model(SM).
 In neutrino oscillation experiments, one model-independent way to study new physics(NP) is given by the framework of non-standard interactions(NSI)\cite{ohlsson,miranda}.